 Vanek and Brodziak hooked up again at 10:32, capping a 2-on-1 break.
 Vanek fed a backhand saucer pass that Brodziak hammered out of midair and past Niemi, tying the game.

 "He's an incredible passer," Brodziak said.
 "Got great vision and he sees the ice really well.
 I pretty much knew both of those were going to be right on my tape."

 San Jose defenseman Brent Burns nearly ended the game in overtime, going coast-to-coast and going hard to the net with a quick forehand.
-The puck appeared to slip behind Wild goaltender Darcy Kuemper, but after a review, the net was ruled to have come off before the puck crossed the goal line.
+The puck appeared to slip behind Wild goaltender Darcy Kuemper, but the referee ruled Burns had made incidental contact in the crease with Keumper before the puck crossed the goal line.

 "I don't know.
 I thought it was a good goal," Burns said.
 "I just kind of got pushed into the net so I didn't really see it.
 I knew it was in.
 They said I pushed the goalie, but I don't know.
 Can't say that I agree."

 Wild forward Zach Parise shot wide to start the shootout, and a goal by Logan Couture put the Sharks ahead after the first round.
 Koivu used a backhand top-shelf move to tie it before a forehand wrist shot by Pominville beat Niemi.
 It was his seventh career game-deciding goal in the shootout.